 Suboxone is an FDA-approved medication used to treat OUD.

-Before Suboxone, methadone therapy was the medication of choice for treatment of OUD.
-However, there were many barriers to its use, including the fact that legally it can only be distributed through a methadone facility, requiring a patient to arrive daily to receive their medications.
-In 2000, the Drug Addiction Treatment Act (DATA 2000) approved Suboxone to treat opioid dependence, which can be prescribed by any clinician with a waiver, greatly expanding access to treatments for OUD.
+Before Suboxone, methadone therapy was the medication of choice for the treatment of OUD.
+However, there were many barriers to its use, including the fact that legally it can only be distributed through a methadone facility, requiring a patient to arrive daily to clinic to receive their methadone dose.

 Who Can Prescribe Suboxone?

 Before 2023, doctors needed a special waiver to prescribe products like Suboxone that contain buprenorphine.
 That changed due to legislative action to increase access to this medication.
 Now, the federal requirement for a waiver has been eliminated so doctors can more readily prescribe this medication.

 Once prescribed, you can pick up Suboxone from your local pharmacy.
 Unlike methadone, you do not need to go to a specialized clinic to get it.
 This greatly expands access for patients with OUD.

 Substances Suboxone Can Treat